-Turn To Round Rock Arbor Professionals for All of Your Limb, Shrub and Hedge Needs
+Turn To Round Rock Arbor Professionals for All of Your Tree Service Needs

 Just to the North of Austin, One Arbor Care Group is the premier professional trimming service in the area.
-We’re an accredited arbor company whose technicians are experts in complete tree and shrub care, including trimming, feeding, pruning, trees removed and grinding out of roots.
+We’re an accredited arbor company whose technicians are experts in complete tree care, including trimming, feeding, pruning, removing trees, and grinding out of roots.

-Dull shears can merely crush a branch and also make it vulnerable to disease.
-We at Round Rock Arbor Service always know to keep our instruments, be they by-pass loppers, chainsaws or grinders, in top shape.
+Dull shears can merely crush a branch and make it vulnerable to disease.
+We at Round Rock Arbor Service always know to keep our instruments, be they by-pass loppers, chainsaws, or grinders, in top shape.

 What Plant To Grow Where

-Even before construction, we can give our customers tips on just what types of shade topiaries are best for the Austin climate and the types of soil found on their property.
-Austin is in hardiness Zone 8 and has a humid, subtropical climate.
-This means that it has hot summers, mild winters and gets a lot of rain.
+Even before construction, we can give our customers tips on what shade topiaries are best for the Austin climate and the soil on their property.
+Austin is in Hardiness Zone 8 and has a humid, subtropical climate.
+This means it has hot summers, mild winters, and a lot of rain, with the exception of drought years.
 This is excellent for a wide variety of trees, but not all of them!
-A larch would probably not do well Austin.
-Fruit producing canopies like apples and apricots need a period of winter dormancy and would find the climate difficult.
+A larch would probably not do well in Austin.
+Fruit-producing canopies like apples and apricots need a period of winter dormancy and would find the climate difficult.

-Winter is a difficult time for a tree.
+Winter is a difficult time for trees.
 A dormant tree still needs to be protected (winterized) to remain healthy and free from diseases and insects.
-Bad news is, winter weather encourages destructive pests to snuggle in and wait for spring to revive their destructive lifecycles.
-Small investments in your time can pay off big come spring.
+The bad news is winter weather encourages destructive pests to snuggle in and wait for spring to revive their destructive lifecycles.
+Small investments in your time can pay off big come spring time.
 According to Steve Nix of About.com.
 Citing from: Winterize Your Trees

-Consider adding bark mulch around plant bases to reduce harsh Winter weather damage and reinforce soil insulation covering shallow roots and root balls.
-This is also the best time to prune dead or unwanted limbs and spray ends with pruning dressing to prevent the spread of disease.
+Add bark mulch around plant bases to reduce harsh winter weather damage and reinforce soil insulation covering shallow roots and root balls.
+This is also the best time to prune dead or unwanted limbs and spray the ends with pruning dressing to prevent the spread of disease.

-Any tree or shrub, depending on the variety, may also have different soil requirements.
+Depending on the variety, any tree or shrub may have different soil requirements.
 Some trees and shrubs prefer acid soil.
 Some like their soil dry, while others prefer moist, loamy soil.
-Our professionals can also install a drip irrigation system to make sure they get the slow, thorough soaking that’s best for most trees.
+Our professionals can also install a drip irrigation system to ensure they get the slow, thorough soaking that’s best for most trees.